xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-common-execution-exceptions-web-test.md

 WebUI.click(findTestObject('btn_Login'))
 ```

-### "Element is not currently interactable and may not be manipulated."
+### "org.openqa.selenium.InvalidElementStateException: invalid element state: Element is not currently interactable and may not be manipulated"

 **Possible causes**: